St. Louis Water Quality at a Glance

 Flush Your Pipes

 If water has been stagnant for 6+ hours, run cold water for 2-3 minutes before using for consumption.
-Always use cold water for drinking and cooking, as hot water can contain higher levels of metals from household plumbing.
+Always use cold water for drinking and cooking, as hot water can concentrate contaminants and increase exposure to the detected heavy metals.

 Leaky Pipe